Cousins throws for 509 yards, hits Hodge in OT to give Falcons 36-30 win over Bucs

 “I spread it around and the players made plays,” Cousins said.
 “I’m grateful for the progress we’ve made.
 We’re getting better and better each week.”

+- Hurricane Helene: Valdosta State football team relocates to Atlanta after south Georgia flooding

+- Breyers Natural Vanilla $8.85M settlement: How much money could you get?

-Koo missed his first field goal of the year from 41 yards but connected from 54 and 48 yards before splitting the uprights with the tying kick.
+Koo missed his first field goal of the year from 41 yards and had another attempt blocked, but he also connected from 54 and 48 yards before splitting the uprights with the tying kick.

 Buccaneers: S Tykee Smith returned to the game after being evaluated for a possible head injury. ...
 LB Lavonte David hobbled to the sideline after taking a cut block from Falcons G Chris Lindstrom, but only missed a couple of plays. ...
 S Jordan Whitehead walked off slowly early in the fourth quarter with a groin injury.